 - Hold the valve in the light position for 30 seconds until you see a flame.

 - Turn the control to the On position

-- Change the batteries in the remote and in the receiver which is inside the fireplace in the control center.
+- If it isn't working, change the batteries in the remote and in the receiver which is inside the fireplace in the control center.

 - Light the fireplace from the remote control or the wall switch.